Education

 I also took elective classes across a range of subjects focusing on development, migration, and health.
 Some of these, like Professor Portes’ class on migration and development, were closely related to my dissertation research, while others, like a class on mental health policy, expanded my knowledge of other areas.

-Since completing my PhD I have continued to maintain and build my skills through continuing education including courses from the University of Maryland and University of North Carolina.
+Since completing my PhD I have continued to maintain and build my skills through continuing education including courses from the University of Maryland and University of North Carolina in survey sampling and data collection techniques.